"We are what we repeatedly do," said Aristotle. "Excellence comes not from our actions but from our habits."

 2. Invest regularly

 It's a good idea to hardwire the habit of saving and investing.
-Set up a regular contribution plan to move a set amount of money automatically every month from your banking account to your RSP account.
-You'll quickly adjust your lifestyle around that priority budget commitment, and you'll avoid the stress of coming up with a single lump-sum contribution at the RSP deadline.
+Set up a regular contribution plan to move a set amount of money automatically every month from your banking account to your RRSP account.
+You'll quickly adjust your lifestyle around that priority budget commitment, and you'll avoid the stress of coming up with a single lump-sum contribution at the RRSP deadline.

 3. Establish a target asset allocation and rebalance regularly

 Establish a target asset allocation — a particular mix of stocks, bonds and cash.
 Your asset allocation defines the relationship between expected risk and reward.
 The exact percentages in your mix will depend on several factors, including your risk tolerance and your time horizon.

 Stocks have historically had higher short-term risk but the highest long-term returns among the three major asset categories.
 If you have a longer time horizon, you're focused on growth, and you're willing to endure some volatility, then you might set a higher target percentage of stocks.

 Bonds are generally less volatile than stocks but offer more modest returns.
 If you have a shorter time horizon, or a lower tolerance for risk, then you might increase target percentage of bonds.